etraveli/refactoring-java/README.md

 The code creates an information slip about movie rentals.
 The code has been refactored to improve its readability and maintainability.

 - The changes made to the code are documented in the [CHANGELIST.md](CHANGELIST.md)
-- Original code can be found in the[etraveli/refactoring-java](https://github.com/etraveli/refactoring-java)
+- Original code can be found in the [etraveli/refactoring-java](https://github.com/etraveli/refactoring-java)

 ## How to run the tests